What is assistive technology?

 - daily living activities such as bathing and cooking meals

 - socialising and leisure.

-Alzheimer’s Society has worked with a number of other organisations to produce a Dementia-friendly technology charter that provides more information about assistive technology and how it can help people.
+Alzheimer’s Society has worked with a number of other organisations to produce a Dementia-friendly information sheets that provides more information about assistive technology and how it can help people.